 Ultimately, very little is currently known about kitten factory operations in Australia.
 We know they exist, and that cats are at extreme risk — but where they are, and how many there are, is difficult to determine.

 We've compiled a few tips to help you avoid being duped into supporting kitten factory cruelty.
 Tragically for animals everywhere, the briefest browse through any number of online pet sales websites will uncover many suspicious advertisements.
-For example, the ad pictured below rings a number of alarm bells:
+The following ads found on Gumtree ring a number of alarm bells:

-Take home tip: This seller doesn't list themselves as registered, but remember that 'registered' is no guarantee of good animal welfare.
+- Take home tip: Remember that 'registered' is no guarantee of good animal welfare.
 'Registered' simply means registered with a local council or breed association.
 As the story below so tragically reveals, being registered is not an assurance of high standards, or that facilities are routinely inspected to ensure appropriate conditions for animals.

 When a veteran cat breeder passed away in 2012, a shocking discovery was made in the backyard of her country Victorian property: some 30 cats and kittens, living in an absolute nightmare.

 "I near cried.
 I can honestly tell you it shocked me to pieces.
 They were bloody disgusting." — Breeder's friend describing the cages.

 Locked in tiny cages, and unaccustomed to human contact, the cats and their kittens were caked in filth.
 They were kept outside, without protective cover, in a region that regularly sees temperatures drop below zero in winter.